Tiny Habits

 The Science Behind It

-Behavior happens when Motivation, Ability, and a Prompt meet.
+BJ Fogg's behavior model shows that behavior happens when Motivation, Ability, and a Prompt meet.
 Tiny Habits minimizes Ability (make it absurdly small), provides a Prompt (the anchor), and generates Motivation through celebration.

 The key: dopamine fires when you feel good after a behavior, strengthening the neural link.
 Most habit methods ignore emotion.
 Tiny Habits puts it first.

 Research shows simpler behaviors become automatic faster.
 Tiny Habits pushes to the absolute minimum.
 Studies across 60,000+ participants confirm that rapid early wins build the self-efficacy that sustains long-term change.
+This is detailed in BJ Fogg's Tiny Habits book.

 How It Works